 Start by angling the dash air vents toward rear of vehicle.
 Once they're out of the way, you can remove the Phillips screw that's located in the lowest part of each vent.
 Next, pull out the receiver trim panel to release the retaining clips.
 Disconnect the clock and power window harnesses, then let the receiver trim panel hang while you're working on everything else.
 Do not disconnect the heater cables and harnesses.
 It's unnecessary, plus it's also potentially problematic.
 Now that the radio is exposed, remove the four Torx T20 screws that secure it in the dash, pull it out, unhook everything, and set it aside.

 Installing your new stereo is largely a matter of reversing the steps you took to remove the old one.
 To install the new receiver, start by removing the metal DIN sleeve that comes with it.
-You won't need the sleeve, because the new receiver will be held in place by the mounting kit that's free with most Crutchfield receiver purchases.
+You won't need the sleeve, because the new receiver will be held in place by the mounting kit that's avaiable at a discount with your Crutchfield stereo purchase.
 Assemble the mounting kit and install the new stereo following the directions in your MasterSheet.
 Plug in the wiring harness and the antenna lead, then re-attach the screws and test everything out.
 If it works, start putting the dash back together.